MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

 You can install the current release of PyBLP with ::

+  Run this line first:

     pip install pyblp

+ Run this line next:

     import pyblp
     import numpy as np
     import pandas as pd
     import statsmodels.formula.api as smf

+ Run this line last:

     pyblp.options.digits = 2
     pyblp.options.verbose = False
     pyblp.__version__